 Draft Gratitude travels to auctions, arriving early to walk through, view the horses and determine those that need the second chance that their facility can provide.
 “You can’t save them all, that’s the hardest part, but it’s about doing the best job you can with the ones you can save," she says.

 Many of the horses that arrive at the facility are malnourished, often having some lameness or other medical issues due to their history.
-The staff works to rehabilitate them and gets to know each horse’s individual abilities, often starting with just handling or brushing to allow the horses to feel and know that they are safe.
+The volunteer staff works to rehabilitate them and gets to know each horse’s individual abilities, often starting with just handling or brushing to allow the horses to feel and know that they are safe.
 This goes hand-in-hand with the initial vet assessment and farrier work.
 As Rebecca recounts, “We have had some amazing successes with body condition transformations.
-Dangerously thin horses have made full recoveries and gone to be adopted.”
+Dangerously thin horses have made full recoveries and gone on to be adopted.”

 Just one of the success stories that touched the hearts of those at Draft Gratitude is Captain’s.
 He was 8 years old when Rebecca found him at the New Holland Sale in Pennsylvania on May 4, 2015.
 Rebecca noticed that his eye looked very irritated and painful, but his sweet demeanor shone through.
 “He seemed to know immediately that he was safe when I found him after the sale, he put his head on my chest and let out a huge sigh of relief,” remembers Rebecca.

 Captain’s eye issue turned out to be squamous cell carcinoma, which was removed to keep the cancer from spreading into his skull.
 It was suspected that Captain had lost use of the eye long before the surgery, so adapting to the change didn’t pose a problem to this gentle giant.
 Captain recovered from his surgery quickly.
 Soon after, he was adopted and spends his days surrounded by love with his forever family.